 - WBC count: High WBC counts (> 100,000/mcL) are associated with a poor prognosis.

 - CNS involvement: CNS involvement is more common in adults and in relapses, and results in a poor prognosis.

 - Chromosomal abnormalities: These are the most important prognostic predictors.

-- Philadelphia chromosome t(9;22): timely is traditionally regarded as a poor prognostic factor, but Food and Drug Administration-approved bcr-abl tyrosine kinase inhibitors (imatinib) are gradually changing this outlook.
+- Philadelphia chromosome t(9;22): Traditionally regarded as a poor prognostic factor, but Food and Drug Administration–approved bcr-abl tyrosine kinase inhibitors (imatinib) are gradually changing this outlook.

 After treatment, patients must undergo regular follow-ups to check for relapses.
-CBCs and bone marrow examinations are performed.
-Although individualized schedules should maintained, a typical follow-up visit schedule includes 1 visit during the first 3 months; followed by 1 visit every two months thereafter, for a period of 6 months; and, finally, 1 visit 3 months for a total of 3 years.
+Complete blood counts and bone marrow examinations are performed.
+Although individualized schedules should be maintained, a typical follow-up visit schedule includes 1 visit during the first 3 months; followed by 1 visit every 2 months thereafter, for a period of 6 months; and, finally, 1 visit every 3 months for a total of 3 years.